Radllaufer/python_endeavors/README.md

 ## Projects
 ### Space Snake
-My first game in Python.
+My first game in Python using Pygame.
 A space themed snake game.